 You will most likely find these innocent looking wildflowers hanging around in open spaces and back lawns.
 They are highly poisonous and if eaten can cause painful deaths.

 Buttercups grow in fenceless gardens that are open to all.
-As a creative you cannot allow every voice to influence you.
-This will kill you.
+As a creative you cannot allow every voice to have influence over you.
+This will kill you and your art.
 The evidence of this death is the feeling of loss of self.
 You will find that you have taken so much in that you are now unable to distinguish yourself from others.
 Protect your garden.
 Guard your garden and watch your flowers grow.

 The secret to a healthy garden is the soil and not so much the plant